luca-trnka/tinder-clone/backend.md

 ## Highlights

-### It has two frontend pages which can:
+### It has one frontend page which:

-  - list all users and a form to register a new user
+  - can list all users
-  - show profile page of a user
+  - has a form to register a new user

-### It has a backend which can:
+### It has multiple backend endpoint which can:

-  - list all users
+  - list users to swipe `GET /api/users/{currentUserId}/swipe`
-  - save user
+  - create user `POST /api/users`
-  - save a swipe
+  - handling swipe `POST /api/users/{currentUserId}/swipe`
-  - update swipe
+  - update swipe `PUT /api/users/{currentUserId}/swipe`

 ## Database